-A. Varying Liquid Water Content
+A. Varying LWC

-Placing the sensor 25.6 km from the cloud edge, we look at the dependence on liquid water content.
-The resulting spectra are shown with solid lines in the top panel of Fig. 3, and the clear sky spectrum is given for reference.
-The reponse is fairly monotonic with increasing liquid for window regions of the spectra.
-Near molecular resonances (60 GHz and 118 GHz for O_2 and 183.31 for H_2O), the spectra are saturated at a temperature below the local ambient temperature of 258 K. For the 60 GHz O2 complex, the brightness temperature saturates at 256.6 K for all cloud conditions, including no cloud.
-At 118 GHz, there a one Kelvin variation between 254 (clear sky) and 255 K (saturated), with the brightness temperature quickly saturating with increasing cloud.
+Placing the sensor 25.6 km from the cloud edge, we look at the dependence on LWC.
+For this exercise, the profiles are scaled such that the peak LWC has values of 0.1, 0.2, 0.4, and $0.8 \text{ g}\cdot\text{m}^{-3}$ , corresponding to vertically integrated quantities of 0.04, 0.08, 0.16, and 0.33 kg·m-2, respectively.
+The resulting spectra are shown with solid lines in the top panel of Fig. 4, and the clear sky spectrum is given for reference.
+The response is fairly monotonic with increasing liquid for window regions of the spectra.
+Near molecular resonances (60 and 118 GHz for $O_2$ and 183.31 GHz for $H_2O$ ), the spectra are saturated at a temperature below the local ambient temperature of 258 K. For 60-GHz O2 complex, the brightness temperature saturates at 256.6 K for all cloud conditions, including no cloud.
+At 118 GHz, there is variation of 1 K between 254 (clear sky) and 255 K (saturated), with the brightness temperature quickly saturating with increasing cloud.
 This is not surprising as this spectral feature is weaker than the 60 GHz oxygen complex.
 The brightness temperatures are saturated at 253.6 K at the 183.31 GHz water vapor line.
 Compared with the remote (25.6 km) view of the cloud, the spectra are much more compressed when the sensor is located 7.8 km from the cloud edge (dashed line).
-There is some difference in compression for the different window regions (30-50 GHZ versus 75-110 GHz versus 130-170 GHz).
-Below 50 GHz, there is still considerable variation in the spectra over the range of liquid water content.
-In the middle window region, there is still some dependence to liquid water content, but the spectra eventually saturate at the highest water content values.
-In the highest window region, the spectra quickly saturate; although, there is some variation for lower amounts of liquid water.
+There is some difference in compression for the different window regions (30-50 GHz versus 75-110 GHz versus 130-170 GHz).
+Below 50 GHz, there is still considerable variation in the spectra over the range of an LWC.
+In the middle-window region, there is still some dependence to LWC, but the spectra eventually saturate at the highest water content values.
+In the highest window region, the spectra quickly saturate, although there is some variation for lower amounts of liquid water.